matrix-org/thirdroom/README.md

 set the `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` secrets in your GitHub configuration, this setup should work for you as well.
 Every PR will be built and deployed as a preview deploy and every commit / merge to `main` will be deployed to your Netlify site.

+When deploying to thirdroom.io, the [testing procedure](./docs/testing-procedure.md) should be completed before deploying.